 1.6180339887 4989484820 4586834365 6381177203 0917980576 2862135448 6227052604 6281890244 9707207204 1893911374 8475408807 5386891752 1266338622 2353693179 3180060766 7263544333 8908659593 9582905638 3226613199 2829026788… You could go on for another 10,000 numbers and for infinity, never repeating the same number.

-To understand the overwhelming idea of a number going on into infinity, if each number or set of numbers were given a letter correspondence, we would find in infinity everything that was ever written – the Constitution and all its drafts, my Aunt Rose’s cookie recipe, every love letter ever sent, Julia Child’s cook books, the text to your ex you thought was deleted, your first grade report car, War and Peace with all its revisions, every political speech – EVERYTHING ever written.
-That is infinity.
+To understand the overwhelming idea of a number going on into infinity, think of this scenario: If each number or set of numbers were given a letter correspondence, (eg. a = 1, k = 11)) we would find in infinity everything that was ever written.
+You would find the Constitution and all its drafts, my Aunt Rose’s cookie recipe, every love letter ever sent, Julia Child’s cook books, the text to your ex you thought was deleted, your first grade report card, War and Peace with all its revisions, every political speech.

 Practical Uses

-SO we can see how difficult it would be to use the golden proportion/ratio in decorating as a number.
+Therefore, we can see how difficult it would be to use the golden proportion/ratio in decorating as a number.
 The Golden proportion is from another world, Fortunately we have a system that can approximate it on an earthly plane.
-That is the Fibonacci series:;
+That is the Fibonacci series:

 1, 1, 2, 3, 5, 8, 13, 21, 34…………

 We can do proportions by using those numbers like 5 is to 8 as 8 is to 13.
-Somewhat useful if you are trying to place a chair on a 13 foot wall.
+Somewhat useful if you are trying to figure out where place a chair on a 13 foot wall.
 Fun to play with.
 These numbers, however, are more useful in building a room rather than doing interior design.
-That is why I use the circular approach to bring energy to my decorating.
+That is why I use an easier approach based on a circle to bring harmony to my decorating.
+See Let the Eyes have a Pleasurable Dance, Lesson VIII, Part A.

 Musing on the Golden Proportion